Use Okta MFA for Azure Active Directory

 Users can enter infinite sign-in loop

-• App-level sign-on policy doesn't require MFA.
+• Authentication policy doesn't require MFA.

 Okta doesn’t prompt the user for MFA when accessing the app.
 However, Azure AD Conditional Access requires MFA and expects Okta to pass the completed MFA claim.
 Okta may still prompt for MFA if it’s configured at the org-level, but that MFA claim isn't passed to Azure AD.